 These tests are not enough by themselves, but when incorporated with your other exam findings, are essential for screening patients for instability.
 The reason I wanted to discuss this topic was the fact that I had a patient recently who had no cervical imaging following an MVA but was "cleared" for PT by a physician, even though the patient met part of the Canadian C-spine rules.
 This patient in particular was referred back for imaging, especially due to the potential "clunk" felt during Sharp-Purser test.
 Additionally, while I indicated in all the tests that pain is not a positive finding for the ligament stress testing (we are looking for neurological findings), the presence of pain may potentially indicate a sprain of the ligament.
 Typically, it just represents a hyper-sensitization of the nervous system in that region, however.
 Unfortunately, some specialties of physicians lack sufficient orthopaedic knowledge and training.
 It is for this reason that we must be highly skilled with our screening, especially if we want to increase our direct access.

-Like this post?
-Then check out the Insider Access Page for advanced content!
-And check out similar posts below!
+Check out our Insider Access Page for advanced content!